Trading Days in a Year – So How Many are There Really?

 Now, if you are like me and you have kids, then you need to up this figure to ~ 10 days.
 While you can try trading with a sick kid at home, I don’t recommend it as your attention will likely be diverted with doctor’s appointments, medicine schedule and just general worry.

-So, we’ll reduce the number of trading days by another 10 (if you don’t have kids you can use the standard 3 days).
+So, we’ll reduce the number of trading days in a year by another 10 (if you don’t have kids, you can use the standard 3 days).

 I don’t care how good you think you are, there will be some rough trading days along the way.
 These dark days will sneak up on you and out of nowhere it will be as if you can’t find a winning trade anywhere.

 Some traders will just plow through this rough period and keep trading, but experience has shown me over the years this is a more costly approach.